What makes our classes unique?

 Every level theme is explained in this part on our class schedule page.

 We strongly advocate for practicing what is learnt in class, which is the main reason behind going dancing with our students.
-Before COVID-19 we used to go dancing every week to different clubs, however the pandemic changed everything so right now we are organizing meetups outside.
+Before COVID-19 we used to go dancing every week to different clubs, however since the pandemic we started organizing meetups outside.
 It has some side benefits, as we can play all the salsa we want and have many, many ruedas.
+In order to make everybody happy, we also organize club meetups, especially to soirées where they play a lot of salsa.